 At the end of each day care plans are locked down, to ensure that each morning, support staff only have access to the most current information.

-State-of-the-art alarm-systems, upgraded for 2018, are in place at every service.
+State-of-the-art alarm-systems, upgraded for 2018, are in place across all our services.

 Staff are alerted through a pager system, when and where an alarm has been triggered, allowing them to respond quickly and efficiently.